Dildar Ali (দিলদার আলী)

 Influential Billboard Slot Selection using Spatial Clustering and Pruned Submodularity Graph

-Dildar Ali, Suman Banerjee, Yamuna Prasad, IEEE Transactions on Knowledge and Data Engineering (Submitted).
-[Impact Factor-9.235]
+Dildar Ali, Suman Banerjee, Yamuna Prasad, ACM Transactions on Spatial Algorithms and Systems (Submitted).

 Paper Link